- 1 Mission, Vision, etc — What is the Difference?

 The Mission is the strategy to carry out your vision.
-The Mission is an extension of the organization's purpose.
+The Mission is an extension of the organisation's purpose.
 It expands the purpose, with broadly measurable results.
 The mission is the reason why employees and teams come to work.

 A well-crafted mission statement answers WHAT you do, WHO benefits from this and HOW you do it.
-Depending on the particular organizational structure, the mission statement of a company can be broken down into its different divisions.
+Depending on the particular organisational structure, the mission statement of a company can be broken down into its different divisions.
 All in all, the purpose is to help you stay focused on the activities of today that further your dreams of tomorrow. — themarketingblender.com

 The mission should change — whether due to customer feedback, learning from experiments, market forces, etc. That is the definition of "pivoting", and it is one of the key reasons why startups can outmanoeuvre and beat large and slow-moving corporates.